PrivateAIM/documentation/src/guide/admin/analysis-execution.md

 # Analysis Execution

-One of the primary functions of the Node UI is to allow admins to control the analyses running on their node.
+One of the primary functions of the Node UI is to allow admins to control the analyzes running on their node.
 This page describes the different features in the Node UI for managing and interacting with the analysis containers.

-To see the statuses of the approved analyses for your node, click the "Analyses" button in the menu bar at the top of the Node UI after logging in.
+To see the statuses of the approved analyzes for your node, click the "Analyses" button in the menu bar at the top of the Node UI after logging in.

 ## Table Overview
-The analysis table provides an overview of all the approved analyses on your node as well as displays their current states in the "Run Status" column.
+The analysis table provides an overview of all the approved analyzes on your node as well as displays their current states in the "Run Status" column.
 The columns of the table have various options for sorting the entries including being able to filter by certain categorical variables in addition to ordering by name or date.